About Oral Fixation

 The seed that grew into Oral Fixation was first planted in Los Angeles, California when then-actress Nicole Stewart’s agent unceremoniously dumped her.
 Shortly after, she met several producers of SPARK OFF ROSE, who encouraged her to attend one of their monthly storytelling events in Santa Monica.
 It was there that she fell in love with the medium of real people sharing their true life stories onstage.

 The next step was for Nicole to share one of her own stories at SPARK.
-She read three stories for SPARK and two more for TASTY WORDS over her last two years in Los Angeles.
+She read three stories for SPARK and two more for TASTY WORDS.
 The feeling of stepping out from behind a character and getting to know herself better by excavating stories from her own life was addictive.
-And she loved the feeling of community she enjoyed in the receptions after the shows- the way complete strangers could bond over similar experiences, the chemistry of bravely sharing with active listening resulting in everyone present feeling a little less alone.
+She loved the feeling of community she felt at the receptions after the shows- the way complete strangers could bond over similar experiences.
+The chemistry of people bravely sharing with an audience engaged in active listening resulted in everyone present feeling a little less alone.

 Luck would have it that Lacy Lynch, a young literary agent with a passion for theatre, came into Nicole’s life.
 The two clicked immediately and Nicole professed her desire to create a storytelling event in Dallas.
 Lacy loved the concept and vowed to help her get it off the ground.
 Together, they produced THE MOST: A Night of Stories which played five shows to well-sold crowds in 2010-2011 at the historic Magnolia Lounge in Fair Park.
-THE MOST fell under the wing of Nouveau 47 Theatre, then in their first season.
 The beta test was a success.
 Lacy then moved to New York to study at The Actor’s Studio and Nicole decided to move forward in her own way.

 Shortly after the event venue was booked, the name Oral Fixation was coined by Nicole’s mentor, Gail Sachson of Ask Me about Art.
 The logo, the brainchild of talented movie poster designer and filmmaker, Yen Tan, followed.
 All flyers, social media, and this website are designed by beau-turned-husband Anton Schlesinger.
 With the aid of avid storyteller Mac Lower and scenic designer Randel Wright, Season 1 of Oral Fixation went from modest to mogul: selling out the 130-seat space, with fans on a waiting list.
 The show received glowing reviews and Nicole received major recognition from Dallas Observer in their first ever People issue and was awarded Best Future Arts Leader.

 The goal of Season 2 was to avoid the sophomore slump and prove to the Dallas community that Oral Fixation can consistently deliver a high-quality evening of entertainment that is new and fresh every month.
 We took on the challenge of producing eight shows in eight months, including the new concept “Best of Season 1” which featured seven stand-out stories from the previous season.
-Season 2 kicked things off with “Baby Steps,” a sold-out show on Election Day 2012.
-The number of submissions per show increased two-fold over the course of the season and as as result, the stories kept getting better and better.
-“Under the Gun” was of particular note as it was an entirely dramatic show that gave voice to the very serious consequences of gun violence.
+Season 2 kicked things off with “Baby Steps,” a standing room only show on Election Day 2012.
+The number of story submissions increased two-fold over the course of the season.
+As result, the stories got better and better.
+“Under the Gun” was of particular note.
+This entirely dramatic show gave voice to the very serious consequences of gun violence.

-We initiated a blog that gives fans a window behind the scenes at Oral Fixation as well as highlights storytelling activity across the nation.
+Oral Fixation initiated a blog that gave fans a window behind the scenes at Oral Fixation as well as highlighted storytelling activity across the nation.
 Our Season 2 intern, Alia Tavakolian, got our Twitter presence going with quotes from stories and casting announcements.
 We launched our podcast series and released Season 1 stories on our YouTube channel.
 We ended the season on the rooftop patio of Sundown at the Granada where we held our Season 2 Wrap Party, co-sponsored by The Granada Theater and Dallas Observer Mixmaster.

 As the third season commenced, Oral Fixation stepped up!
 We were honored to bring live storytelling to our Season 3 partner, AT&T Performing Arts Center.
 Our new home became Hamon Hall in the Winspear Opera House.
-With almost 100 more seats, state-of-the-art theatrical resources and the support of the top performing arts entity in Dallas, we knew that Season 3 was going to be awesome!
-We integrated Oral Fixation membership levels, introduced the option of season tickets and produced a new video package at the top of each show that gives the audience a sneak peek at the storytellers who are about to bare their souls.
+With almost 100 more seats, state-of-the-art theatrical resources and the support of the top performing arts entity in Dallas, we integrated an Oral Fixation membership program, introduced the option of season tickets and produced a new video package at the top of each show that gives the audience a sneak peek at the storytellers who are about to bare their souls.
 We didn’t know that we would sell out Hamon Hall and be moved mid-season to the larger Wyly Studio Theatre.
-We ended our season strong, selling out all 330 seats at our finale.
+We ended our season strong, selling out all 330 seats at our finale themed “The Whole Enchilada.”

 PARTNERSHIP WITH THE DMA

-A meeting with the Dallas Museum of Art’s Arts & Letters Live director Carolyn Bess resulted in a wonderful partnership.
-Inspired by museum director Max Anderson’s initiative to better integrate area immigrants into museum life, Nicole conceived of a storytelling show exclusively about immigration.
+A synchronistic meeting with the Dallas Museum of Art’s Arts & Letters Live director Carolyn Bess resulted in a wonderful partnership.
+Inspired by then museum director Max Anderson’s initiative to better integrate North Texas immigrants into museum life, Nicole conceived of a storytelling show exclusively about immigration.
 The show was titled “Lost In Translation: An Evening of Stories About Immigration.”
 Featuring brave and loving immigrants and refugees from across the world, this special show inspired the audience that topped 400 people.
 Due to its popularity, the DMA commissioned a second show the following year, this time entitled “Destination America.”
-Again, the stories of hope and perseverance wowed the large crowd.
+Again, the stories of hope and perseverance left the large crowd with a soaring feeling of gratitude for what people go through to have a chance at the American dream.

-Building on our momentum, Oral Fixation branched out in Season 4 by performing the shows in a few new venues.
-Our “Best of Season 4” event was held at WaterTower Theatre in Addison, the Wyly Studio Theatre and at Dallas Video Fest.
+Building on our momentum, Oral Fixation branched out in Season 4 by performing shows in a few new venues.
+Our “Best of Season 4” event was held at WaterTower Theatre in Addison, the Wyly Studio Theatre and at Dallas Video Fest where storytellers read their stories live while a short film created about their story played onscreen.
 Desiring to reach out to the Hispanic community, we also held a second performance of each Season 4 show at the Texas Theater in Oak Cliff.
 This marvelous historic movie theatre was a grand setting for our true life tales.
 We also produced a monthly free event where the public could come meet and greet the storytellers a few days before each show.
-This intimate gathering featuring previews of the stories and background on casting from the producer were held at the Wild Detectives bookstore in Oak Cliff.
+This intimate gathering featuring previews of the stories and background on casting from the producer were held at the delightful Wild Detectives bookstore in Oak Cliff.

 STORYTELLING FOR SOCIAL CHANGE

-We would love to see Oral Fixation franchises in other cities.
-Long-term goals include a radio show, a publishing deal to get these incredible stories in print, and an educational curriculum designed to improve students writing and give them an opportunity to express themselves in a unique way.
+We plan to produce “Out From Under The Rug: True Life Tales of Abortion” in other cities until there is a sea change in public opinion on abortion.
+Scaling out the show so others could produce it themselves in their own cities is on the list.
+Long-term goals include a docu-series, a radio show, a publishing deal to get these incredible stories in print, and an educational curriculum designed to improve students writing and give them an opportunity to express themselves in a unique way.

 Want to be a part of Oral Fixation in the future?
 Click HERE to learn how you can tell your own story.